patricebechard/rasa/docs/core/forms.rst

   - ... # other actions
   - validate_your_form

-When the form is executed it will run your custom action.
+When the form is executed, it will run your custom action.
 In your custom action you can either

 - validate already extracted slots.
 You can retrieve them from the tracker by running